egoroof/browser-id3-writer/README.md

 <script src="//unpkg.com/browser-id3-writer@^2.0.0/dist/browser-id3-writer.min.js"></script>
 ```

-Or you can install via [npm](https://www.npmjs.com/) and get it from `dist` folder:
+If you are using browser module loaders like `webpack` or `browserify` install it via [npm](https://www.npmjs.com/):

 ```
 npm install browser-id3-writer --save
 ```

-Or you can include it using browser module loaders like webpack or browserify:
+Then you will be able to use it:

 ```js
 const ID3Writer = require('browser-id3-writer');